zdravkov/kendo-docs/getting-started/mobile/touch.md

         }
     </script>

-## Handle Dragging Outside the Element Boundaries
+## Dragging Outside the Element Boundaries

 If the Touch widget is instantiated with a small DOM element, the mouse/finger may leave element boundaries while dragging.
 In this case, by default, the `dragend` event will be triggered.
 The `global` configuration option would cause the touch widget to track the events for the entire document surface until the finger is lifted.
 This is the behavior of the kendo Draggable widget.